Chart Color Schemes

 Dalmeny features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 67.1% of all households, including 18.3% couples with children, 39.7% couples without children, and 8.8% single parent families.
-Non-family households make up the remaining 32.9%, with lone person households at 29.9% and group households comprising 2.7%.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 32.9%, with lone person households at 29.9% and group households comprising 2.7% of the total.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households